Low ferritin: The little-known reason for chronic sleep issues in young children

 Important caveat before I start: I am not a doctor.
 I was trained in this topic by a pediatric sleep doctor/pulmonologist and have read the research, but this is not medical advice and is not meant to diagnose a condition.
 Please consult with your medical provider or a local pediatric sleep clinic for any concerns about low ferritin and sleep.

-As a sleep coach, I often see clients only after they have tried everything under the sun and are still struggling.
-Because I specialize in trying to solve more complex sleep problems, I have also seen a surprising number of clients with really severe issues that do not seem behavioral in nature.
+As a sleep coach who specializes in hard problems, I often see clients only after they have tried everything under the sun and are still struggling.
+However, in the past five years or so, I have seen a surprising number with sleep problems so much worse than behavior (or even temperament) could explain.

-• One client had a toddler who was awake from 12-5 a.m. every night and only wanted mom to stand up and hold him with his legs dangling down.
+One client had a toddler who required mom to stand up and hold him with his legs dangling down from 12-5 a.m. every night.
 Every time she even tried to sit down, he screamed.

-• Another client said that the only way they could get their preschooler back to sleep at night was to put them in the car and drive around.
+Another client said that the only way they could get their preschooler back to sleep after each of his many wakeups was to put them in the car and drive around.

 ritin and sleep in children